 Trigger point pain relief with the dry needle procedure

 Dry needling is a procedure involving insertion of thin needles into “trigger points” or knotted areas within muscles that are causing pain over a wide area.
 Dry needling helps release tight muscles and relieve myofascial trigger point pain as well as increase mobility.
-Also called trigger point therapy or trigger point dry needling (TDN), it is a modern procedure and is often performed by physical therapists, or by physicians in conjunction with physical therapy.
+Also called trigger point therapy or trigger point dry needling (TDN), it is a modern procedure and is often performed by physicians in conjunction with physical therapy.

 Benefits of dry needle treatment